RomLab/system-for-underfloor-heating-v2.0/README.md

 </p>

 ### Hardware part
-There is hardware concept in the picture 2.
+There is a hardware concept in the picture 2.

 <p align="center">
 <img src="diagrams/drawio/png/hardware-part.png" width="550px" alt="Hardware part.">
 </p>
 <p align="center">
-Picture 2: Hardware concept.
+Picture 2: The hardware concept.
 </p>

-Central control unit is single board computer.
+The central control unit is a single board computer.

-The first is wireless wall-mounted room temperature sensors (WRTS) are powered from local power adapters, every module has own supply.
-WRTS is composed of display for showing current temperature and required temperature and other settings.
+The first is wireless wall-mounted room temperature sensors (WRTS) are powered by local power adapters, every module has its own supply.
+WRTS is composed of a display for showing current temperature and required temperature and other settings.
 There are 3 buttons.
 The first is for increase required temperature.
 The second is for input into menu and the last is for decrease temperature.
 The last part is a temperature sensor.
-WRTS communicates with the central control unit via WiFi.
+The WRTS communicates with the central control unit via WiFi.

-The second is cable wall-mounted room temperature sensors (WRTS) are powered from switch with POE.
-All parts are same as Wireless WRTS.
-The cable WRTS communicates with central control unit via POE switch.
+The second is cable wall-mounted room temperature sensors (WRTS) are powered by switch with POE.
+All parts are the same as Wireless WRTS.
+The cable WRTS communicates with the central control unit via a POE switch.

-The status indicator is connected with the central control unit.
-It is composed of LED for individually temperatures which are measured from individually parts in HWT.
-There is a bus for a communication with LCD and the central control unit for showing temperatures from the tank.
+The status indicator is connected to the central control unit.
+It is composed of LEDs for individual temperatures which are measured from individual parts in HWT.
+There is a bus for communication with a LCD and the central control unit for showing temperatures from the tank.
 The status indicators are located by the fireplaces.

-The switches unit is composed of relay modules for control individual pumps for circulation heating water in heating circuit of underfloor heating in individual floors.
-There is controlling for pumps for circulation of water from the fireplace exchanger.
-Last control is forthe heating coil.
+The switches unit is composed of relay modules for controlling individual pumps for circulation of heating water in the heating circuit of underfloor heating on individual floors.
+There is control for pumps for circulation of water from the fireplace exchanger.
+The last control is for the heating coil.

-The zone controller is located in the ground floor and in the first floor in distributor for individual heating circuits.
+The zone controller is located in a distributor for individual heating circuits on the ground floor and on the first floor.
 The zone controller communicates with the central control unit via a bus.
-The zone controller controls individual drives, the drives control individual heating circuits.
-The drives are connected directly to zone controller.
+The zone controller controls individual drives.
+The drives control individual heating circuits.
+The drives are connected directly to the zone controller.

-The network devices are composited of a central switch, a switch with POE abd home WiFi router.
-The central switch merge all communication from cable WRTSs and from wireless WRTSs.
+The network devices are composed of a central switch, a switch with POE and home WiFi router.
+The central switch merges all communication from cable WRTSs and wireless WRTSs.

-The temperature sensors in HWT are located in three parts of tank (the top part, the middle part and the bottom part).
-There are temperatures sensors in smoke flues at individual fireplaces for detection of heating in a fireplace.
+The temperature sensors in HWT are located in three parts of the tank (the top part, the middle part and the bottom part).
+There are temperature sensors in smoke flues at individual fireplaces for detection of heating in a fireplace.

 ### Communication part
 There is communication concept in the picture 3.